psyomn/sprawl/README.md

 - [ds](./ds): data structures for fun.
 - [fttl](./fttl): file time to live.
 Simple proof of concept of a service to expire files after a while.
+- [gamejam](./gamejam): a collection of common reusable code for gamejams.
 - [grimoire](./grimoire): a collection of system calls (linux), small experiments that I can quickly go over and remind myself of the existence of them.